dellsystem/dellsystem.github.io/tech.md

 * Brian Merchant for The Guardian: [Fully automated luxury communism](https://www.theguardian.com/sustainable-business/2015/mar/18/fully-automated-luxury-communism-robots-employment)
 * Aaron Bastani for Vice: [Britain Doesn't Need More Austerity, It Needs Luxury Communism](https://www.vice.com/en_us/article/ppxpdm/luxury-communism-933)
 * Andrew Elrod for Dissent: [Fully Automated Luxury Socialism: The Case for a New Public Sector](https://www.dissentmagazine.org/article/automation-basic-income-government-jobs-case-new-public-sector)
-* Grace Blakeley for Novara Media: [Robots Aren’t Coming for Our Jobs – Capitalists Are](http://novaramedia.com/2018/03/20/robots-arent-coming-for-our-jobs-capitalists-are/)
+* Grace Blakeley for Novara Media: [Robots Aren’t Coming for Our Jobs – Capitalists Are](http://novaramedia.com/2018/03/20/robots-arent-coming-for-our-jobs-capitalists-are/).
+A really excellent perspective that considers the ideological drive that led to "globalisation" (a highly suspect nominalisation if there ever was one) being blamed for problems created by capitalism.
 * A critique of FALC, for libcom: [Fully automated luxury communism: a utopian critique](https://libcom.org/blog/fully-automated-luxury-communism-utopian-critique-14062015)

 ### On worker power within the industry